 If you are concerned that you will want to very major changes (above and beyond ordering, layout, colours, etc) to the site, including additional functionality, contact us to discuss.
 You may be surprised what can be achieved even if you start out with our template options.
-However, if that’s not enough though, our partners at The DMA have the skills and experience to build you something that meets your unique requirements and will provide a quote.
+However, if that’s not enough though, we can build you something that meets your unique requirements and will provide a quote.

-I’m struggling to decide between ‘Instant Online’ and ‘Simplicity’
+I’m struggling to decide between ‘Classic’ and ‘Simplicity’